 A: A relapse in symptoms may occur depending on the severity of the condition, and you may experience side effects.
 You should speak to your doctor before you stop taking this medication.

-Q: What is the best dosage to take for Efudex Cream?
+Q: What is the best Efudex Cream dosage to use?

 A: Use a small amount of cream to cover the effected area.
 It should roughly be a pea shaped size amount of cream to create a thin layer over the effected area.